MatSciRE/Material_Science_Relation_Extraction/README.md

 # Dataset

-The annotated dataset is provided [here] (https://drive.google.com/drive/folders/1Tx-jHdTmGBb2XKtC_n5fOXG5w1pRxjFN?usp=sharing).
+The annotated dataset is provided [here](https://drive.google.com/drive/folders/1Tx-jHdTmGBb2XKtC_n5fOXG5w1pRxjFN?usp=sharing).

 The code has been run on two platforms: server and Google Colab pro.